rubixvi/rubixvi/README.md

 ## Hi, I'm Vincent Vu 👋

-I’m a Melbourne-based full-stack developer, photographer, and entrepreneur who is passionate about helping others.
-Here’s a bit about me:
+I’m an Australian entrepreneur and founder of Rubix Studios.
+We specialise in multimedia, branding, and web development and offer a suite of videography, photography, marketing, advertising, and digital solutions.
+Driven by a passion for visual storytelling, strategic leadership, and technical expertise, we aim to create captivating results that resonate with audiences and deliver measurable impact.

+Over the course of my career, I’ve produced high-profile campaigns, captured stunning weddings, offered strategic consulting and partnered with industry powerhouses like Microsoft, Google, Amazon, Shopify, Dropbox and Klaviyo.
+As a Certified Google Cloud Partner and Google Ads Partner, I bring a wealth of understanding in digital strategy, crafting data-driven solutions that drive real results.

+My technical proficiency spans PHP, JavaScript, HTML, CSS, React, React Native, Laravel, Liquid, HubL, Solidity, MySQL, PostgreSQL, MongoDB, Prisma, NodeJS, and Express.
+This enables me to develop robust, scalable solutions, from cutting-edge blockchain applications to seamless HubSpot integrations.
+I believe passion, practice and persistence can enable any industry to thrive.
+Let's connect and collaborate.

 ### Background

 - **Founder, CEO & Chairman**: I founded Rubix Studios, a comprehensive multimedia agency specialising in videography, photography, branding, marketing, and digital solutions.
 Our journey began with a focus on web design in Melbourne, and we’ve since grown to serve clients globally.
 - **Coding Pioneer**: I started coding professionally at the age of 15 and was a pioneer in PHP coding.
 With a background in radiation therapy, I bring a unique blend of technical expertise and creativity to my work.

-### Services

-- **Video Production**: From concept to execution, we create captivating videos that tell your brand's story.
-- **Photography**: Our skilled photographers capture moments that resonate with your audience.
-- **Branding & Advertising**: We develop cohesive brand identities and deliver effective advertising campaigns.
-- **Music Production**: Elevate your content with original music compositions and soundtracks.
-- **Live Event Management**: Whether it's a product launch or a conference, we handle every detail.
-- **SaaS/API Integrations**: Seamlessly connect your systems for enhanced efficiency.
-- **Web Hosting and Cloud Solutions**: We partner with Google and Amazon to provide reliable hosting and cloud services.

 ### Ventures

 1. **Rubix Studios**: Our agency collaborates with industry leaders such as Google (AI), Meta (formerly Facebook), HubSpot (Marketing), cPanel, Mailchimp, PXA (Partnerships), and GoCardless (Payment Solutions).
 Rubix Studios has evolved from a Melbourne-based web design company into a global multimedia and marketing powerhouse.
 Our mission is to help businesses shine through top-quality visuals, strategic marketing and cutting-edge digital solutions.
 2. **Rubix Host**: Rubix Host, a subsidiary of Rubix Studios, is an Australian-owned and operated business email and web hosting company established in 2019.
 Our mission is to provide simple, personalized, and affordable solutions to keep your business online and secure.

-### Education & Certifications
+### Certifications

-- Currently pursuing an **Executive MBA** at RMIT University.
+- Pursuing an **Executive MBA** at RMIT University.
 - Holds a **Bachelor of Applied Science** in Medical Radiologic Technology/Science from RMIT University.
 - Certified in:
     - **Google**: Data Analytics, UX Design, Project Management, Digital Marketing, IT Support, Front-End Development, Back-End Development, Database, Cloud Engineer, AI Engineer.